ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-When “Just Use Auth0” Stops Being the Right Answer: Building a Custom RBAC + PBAC Module for a… - <a href="https://medium.com/@ahmedbaig137/when-just-use-auth0-stops-being-the-right-answer-building-a-custom-rbac-pbac-module-for-a-6d3d7529978b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Node.js CLI Deserves a Better Spinner; Meet unicode-spinner - <a href="https://tsvillain.medium.com/your-node-js-cli-deserves-a-better-spinner-meet-unicode-spinner-7edf90147d26?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahmed Baig`**
+✍️ **posted by `tekeshwar singh`**

-<blockquote>Most engineering teams treat managed auth as the default.
-It works fine for a SaaS app with three roles and one tenant model.
-It works…
+<blockquote>If you’ve ever built a CLI tool or an async-heavy Node.js script, you know the moment: your process is running, nothing is printing, and…
 Continue reading on Medium »</blockquote>

 <h3>2.
-From 1.67 Seconds to 170ms: How I Made a Node.js ML API 85% Faster Without Touching the Model - <a href="https://medium.com/@wasifullahdev/from-1-67-seconds-to-170ms-how-i-made-a-node-js-ml-api-85-faster-without-touching-the-model-60b14df61cd6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JWT or Clerk?
+Choosing the Right Authentication for Your Next Project - <a href="https://medium.com/@akildikshan01/jwt-or-clerk-choosing-the-right-authentication-for-your-next-project-681f2aa763a7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wasif Ullah`**
+✍️ **posted by `Akil Dikshan`**

-<blockquote>A real production case study on cutting NSFW image classification latency using Promise.all, sharp, and the TensorFlow.js WebAssembly…
+<blockquote>A practical breakdown of two popular auth approaches — when to roll your own tokens and when to let a service handle it all.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building REST APIs with Express.js: A Comprehensive Guide - <a href="https://hohanga.medium.com/building-rest-apis-with-express-js-a-comprehensive-guide-e4580ca47b96?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My first full-stack app had no auth.
+Adding it later nearly broke everything. - <a href="https://medium.com/@thota.ritika/my-first-full-stack-app-had-no-auth-adding-it-later-nearly-broke-everything-c0ad842000dc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `John Au-Yeung`**
+✍️ **posted by `Thota Ritika`**

-<blockquote>When you’re developing web applications, RESTful APIs are often an essential part of the architecture.
-Express.js, a fast and minimalist…
+<blockquote>What I’d do differently
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Jumped Into Streams Without Knowing How to Swim? - <a href="https://medium.com/@itz.abk007/i-jumped-into-streams-without-knowing-how-to-swim-5812d18ddb54?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why NectarJS was a mistake and how I unlocked raw speed - <a href="https://codeburst.io/why-nectarjs-was-a-mistake-and-how-iunlocked-raw-speed-a0eb6624e7d0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ABK`**
+✍️ **posted by `Adrien Thierry`**

-<blockquote>Streams don’t crash… they just slowly watch you drown — Unknown Dev
+<blockquote>Almost 10 years ago, I was creating frameworks in various languages, like PHP, .net, C++ and NodeJS.
-Continue reading on Medium »</blockquote>
+Continue reading on codeburst »</blockquote>

 <h3>5.
-I Spent 4 Years Writing JavaScript Before I Actually Understood var, let, and const - <a href="https://devdeepakkumar.medium.com/i-spent-4-years-writing-javascript-before-i-actually-understood-var-let-and-const-4466dd4a0fa9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Laravel-Inspired Framework in Node.js (Here’s Why) — NetPress - <a href="https://medium.com/@almestaadmicadiab/i-built-a-laravel-inspired-framework-in-node-js-heres-why-netpress-c8d3552e072a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepak Kumar`**
+✍️ **posted by `Ahmed Ali Thabet`**

-<blockquote>My name is Deepak Kumar, and I’m a software engineer mainly working on JS frameworks.
-I’ve been writing JavaScript for over four years now…
+<blockquote>For years, I’ve been working with Laravel.
 Continue reading on Medium »</blockquote>

-<h3>6.
-Event-Driven Architecture with RabbitMQ (Deep Dive for Real-World Systems) - <a href="https://medium.com/@rohitjsingh16/event-driven-architecture-with-rabbitmq-deep-dive-for-real-world-systems-a05d0f0e7082?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `  Rohit Singh `**

-<blockquote>Modern applications demand scalability, resilience, and real-time responsiveness.
-Traditional request-response (REST) systems often become…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Node.js Concurrency Explained: What Really Happens When 10,000 Requests Hit Your Server - <a href="https://medium.com/@yogeshft/node-js-concurrency-explained-what-really-happens-when-10-000-requests-hit-your-server-5d504e3aa83d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yogesh Yadav`**

-<blockquote>The real model behind concurrency in Node.js — explained for backend engineers, and senior developers
-Continue reading on Medium »</blockquote>

-<h3>8.
-From Code to Container: How I Dockerized EpicBook with Multi-Stage Builds, Nginx & MySQL (Part 1) - <a href="https://medium.com/@parimisridevi586/from-code-to-container-how-i-dockerized-epicbook-with-multi-stage-builds-nginx-mysql-part-1-ecc7299acd29?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sridevi Parimi`**

-<blockquote>From “works on my machine” to a production-ready containerized stack — here’s exactly how I did it.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Bun’s Rise Says More About JavaScript Fatigue Than Benchmark Culture - <a href="https://medium.com/@hadiyolworld007/buns-rise-says-more-about-javascript-fatigue-than-benchmark-culture-17bada05dc2d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Say Goodbye to Writing Business Logic in JavaScript - <a href="https://xiuerold.medium.com/say-goodbye-to-writing-business-logic-in-javascript-04cf19f4061e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikulsinh Rajput`**
+✍️ **posted by `Xiuer Old`**

-<blockquote>Why developers are quietly rethinking the JavaScript ecosystem — and what Bun’s momentum really reveals
+<blockquote>The WebAssembly revolution is here.
+It’s time to let JavaScript handle the UI, and let WASM build the impossible.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Cardinality Explosion: the architectural decision most dev teams never make on purpose. - <a href="https://medium.com/@nazeer.shaikh54/cardinality-explosion-the-architectural-decision-most-dev-teams-never-make-on-purpose-232275070de2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I’m Building Scout: A Search Engine for the High-Utility Web - <a href="https://medium.com/@komumech/why-im-building-scout-a-search-engine-for-the-high-utility-web-c03556164ef7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nazeer Shaikh`**
+✍️ **posted by `Komumech`**

-<blockquote>Why the most common way to break your observability stack is a choice nobody remembers making, and how to turn it into a real design…
+<blockquote>The internet is getting noisier.
+Here is how we return to quality.
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Resilience of the URL: Why Typos Don’t Always Lead to 404s - <a href="https://medium.com/@shinealldaylong.blogspot.com/the-resilience-of-the-url-why-typos-dont-always-lead-to-404s-bc66f7752b5c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Spatie Activity Log v5: Log Every Change That Happens on Your Eloquent Models - <a href="https://sadiqueali.medium.com/spatie-activity-log-v5-log-every-change-that-happens-on-your-eloquent-models-c2a503848600?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pradeep Krishna Rao`**
+✍️ **posted by `Sadique Ali`**

-<blockquote>Understanding Identifier-Centric Routing and the “Primary Key” strategy in Web Architecture.
+<blockquote>When it comes to Laravel packages that quietly power production‑grade apps, Spatie’s Laravel Activity Log sits near the top.
+It’s the…
 Continue reading on Medium »</blockquote>

 <h3>4.
+10 Latest Trends Followed by Every Web Design Company in India in 2026 - <a href="https://medium.com/@rachelrachelgreen1997/10-latest-trends-followed-by-every-web-design-company-in-india-in-2026-fe95f0d22fed?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rachel`**

+<blockquote>Discover the latest trends followed by every web design company in India in 2026 to create modern, fast, and user-friendly websites.
+Continue reading on Medium »</blockquote>

+<h3>5.
+The Role Planning Framework Australian Businesses Should Follow - <a href="https://medium.com/@pierrepaulcollins/the-role-planning-framework-australian-businesses-should-follow-b009f176dfef?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pierre Paul Collins`**

+<blockquote>For many Australian companies exploring a digital agency in the Philippines, the conversation often starts with cost savings and access to…
+Continue reading on Medium »</blockquote>

-Is Your Code Killing Your Conversions?
-The Hidden Cost of Technical Debt - <a href="https://medium.com/@avryxoofficial/is-your-code-killing-your-conversions-the-hidden-cost-of-technical-debt-d55cde4ad01b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+The Web Projects That Fail Usually Separate Design From Development Too Early - <a href="https://marcelodesignx.medium.com/the-web-projects-that-fail-usually-separate-design-from-development-too-early-ace12c214547?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Marcelo Design X`**

+<blockquote>A polished website can still feel unfinished.
+Continue reading on Medium »</blockquote>

+<h3>7.
+Why One Business Gets Recommended and Another Doesn’t (With Real Data) - <a href="https://medium.com/@promptbridge/why-one-business-gets-recommended-and-another-doesnt-with-real-data-0fff93017f79?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Avryxoofficial`**
+✍️ **posted by `PromptBridge`**

-<blockquote>Is Your Code Killing Your Conversions?
-The Hidden Cost of Technical Debt
+<blockquote>Let’s break down a practical example of how visibility works today.
 Continue reading on Medium »</blockquote>

 <br/>